B2B brands everywhere are investing more resources in social media. Why?

 Let’s take a look at how social media accomplishes these things and more for B2B brands.

 Customer expectations for B2B have changed.
-Whereas just a few years ago, a B2B brand could get away with having only a website and maybe a LinkedIn company page, today your buyers want to see you on at least one or two platforms.
+Just a few years ago, a B2B brand could get away with having only a website and maybe a LinkedIn company page.
+Today, your buyers want to see you on at least one or two platforms.

 Why?
 Because that’s where they are.
 It’s where they’re getting industry news, finding thought leadership pieces, getting familiar with industry frontrunners, and even initiating contact with sales.